 Please note: If your software brand is missing from this list or you have more up to date information, please comment it below & we’ll adjust our chart.
 Thanks in advance!

 What are Converted TrueType Embroidery Fonts (TTF)?

-The first problem that arises it that letters may not path logically for embroidery.
-An example would be the letter t.
-Usually when manually Digitizing the letter t you would path it the same way you would write it: the vertical stroke first and then the horizontal.
-Many times when software programs convert TTFs automatically they don’t take that into account and it ends up looking like a telephone pole.
+The first problem that arises is that letters may not path logically for embroidery.
+An example would be the letter “t”.
+Usually, when manually Digitizing the letter “t” you would path it the same way you would write it: the vertical stroke first and then the horizontal.
+When software programs convert TTFs automatically, they don’t take that into account, and it ends up looking like a telephone pole.
 The more complex the letter, the more margin for error.
-Generally speaking with TTFs the quality of the lettering depends on the shapes used.
-Often times more narrow serif type fonts will give you better results than block fonts.
+Generally speaking, with TTFs, the quality of the lettering depends on the shapes used.
+Often more narrow serif type fonts will give you better results than block fonts.

 I’d venture to say that I can usually manually digitize the letters quicker than going in after the fact and cleaning up the “auto-digitized” mess.

 What are BX Embroidery Fonts?

 BX fonts have essentially allowed digitizers to take their created stitch file fonts (or finished embroidery designs) and assign a keystroke (key on the keyboard) to each letter so they can be easily typed out within a proprietary software program.

 To give credit where credit is due, the innovation of BX fonts was a good idea.